Quantum repeaters with encoding on nitrogen-vacancy center platforms: Error Analysis

 \subsection{Encoded entanglement distribution}

 The next step in encoded protocols is to create encoded entanglement across certain elementary links.
 In principle, once the three Bell pairs required in each leg are established, we can proceed with the remote {\sc cnot} gate operation that distributes encoded entanglement across the corresponding link.
-We would, however, need to wait until all relevant Bell pairs across the repeater chain is ready before we can proceed to the entanglement swapping stage.
-This means that we have to wait an average time of $T_1= N(M,P_0)T_0$, with $M$ being the total number of relevant Bell pairs, and
+In our proposed protocols, we, however, wait for a time $T_1$ before we proceed to the ES stage.
+This means that the nuclear spins in our system have decohered for an average time of $\overline T_1= T_1 - T_0/P_0(L_0)$, with

 being the success probability for each entangling attempt, where $\eta_c$ accounts for the emission probability of a ZPL photon from the NV center, its collection and coupling efficiency into and out of the optical channel, and the efficiency of any required frequency conversion, $\eta_d$ is the single-photon detector efficiency, and $\eta_t=\text{exp}[-L_0/(2L_{\rm att})]$ is the transmissivity of a photon through half of the elementary link.
-In protocol 1, $M = 3 \times 2^n$, whereas in protocol 2, $M = 3 \times 2^{n-1}$.
-Similarly, in protocol 3, $M = 2^n$, and in protocol 4, $M = 2^{n-1}$.
+Note that, per elementary link, $1/P_0 (L_0)$ is the average number of times that we have to repeat our entanglement distribution scheme until it succeeds.
+We have to repeat this process, in parallel, for $M$ different pairs of memories, where, in protocol 1, $M = 3 \times 2^n$, in protocol 2, $M = 3 \times 2^{n-1}$, in protocol 3, $M = 2^n$, and in protocol 4, $M = 2^{n-1}$.
+Here, the waiting time for each memory pair is by itself a random variable, independent of, but identically distributed with, other waiting times, for all of which the average waiting time is given by $\overline T_1$.
+Even if we define a statistical average waiting time variable, $T_w =(1/M) \sum_{i=1}^M T_w^{(i)}$, where $T_w^{(i)}$ is the waiting time for the $i$th link, the expected value of $T_w$ is equal to $\overline T_1$, and its variance is expected to be small for large values of $M$, as it is often the case for structures of interest in our work.
+In short, $\overline T_1$ properly captures the average decoherence time in this phase of our setup.
+As we will see later, $\overline T_1$ is indirectly a function of $M$ as our choice of $T_1$ would depend on $M$.